RobustRoundRobin/RRR/RRR-spec.md

 ### Re-enrolment

-Automatically performed by the leader for now.
+[Will be ]automatically performed by the leader for now.
 ### Consensus Rounds

 From 3.3 Starting Point: Deterministic Slection